 Why Are These Names Being Changed?

-Many of these institutions honored people like Stonewall Jackson, a prominent Confederate general, despite his lack of personal connection to the communities naming the buildings.
 For example, in Jacksonville, Florida, several schools were renamed: Joseph Finegan Elementary, Stonewall Jackson Elementary, Jefferson Davis Middle School, Kirby-Smith Middle School, J.E.B.
 Stuart Middle School, and Robert E. Lee High School.
-Only two of these individuals were from Florida, let alone the Jacksonville area.
-These men, all Confederate officers, were not chosen at random; their names were part of a deliberate effort to glorify the Confederacy and its ideals.
+Only two of these individuals were from Florida, with only Finegan having any ties to the Jacksonville area.
+Despite this seeming lack of connection, these men, all Confederate officers, were not chosen at random; their names were part of a deliberate effort to glorify the Confederacy and its ideals.
+A set of ideals we claim to oppose today.

 As a sports fan I can turn on the TV and see fans doing the tomahawk chop, wearing headdresses, and donning “warpaint” on any given night.
-I can see teams like the Florida State Seminoles and Utah Utes, ironically using Native mascots as public universities representing states with horrible, anti-Native track records.
+I can see teams like the Florida State Seminoles and Utah Utes, ironically using Native mascots as public universities representing states with lengthy, anti-Native track records.
 In fact, Osceola, Florida State’s “symbol” was an actual Native leader who died as a prisoner of war to the U.S. Army.
 Florida State chooses to honor the celebrated Seminole statesman and orator by allowing a non-Native student to don redface, put on a Native costume, and stab a flaming spear into their homefield, all in the guise of “Osceola.”
 These actions are unthinkable in any other racial context.
 Could you imagine the uproar if Florida State used a prominent African-American leader and orator from the same era, like Frederick Douglass, as their “symbol?”

 The Disrespect Just Below the Surface

-Beyond these more obvious affronts, there are major schools named after famed anti-Natives.
+Beyond those more obvious affronts, there are major schools named after famed anti-Natives.
 Brigham Young University (BYU) and Baylor University are just two examples.
-BYU is of course named after Brigham Young the famed Mormon leader who possessed a Native slave in his household, encouraged Mormon enslavement of Natives, and ordered the extermination of the Timpanogos, saying, “We have no peace until the men [are] killed off—never treat the Indian as your equal.”1
+BYU is of course named after Brigham Young, the famed Mormon leader who possessed a Native slave in his household, encouraged Mormon enslavement of Natives, and ordered the extermination of the Timpanogos, saying, “We have no peace until the men [are] killed off—never treat the Indian as your equal.”1

 Baylor is principally named after R.E.B.
 Baylor, a prominent judge during Texas’ Republic era and a Lieutenant Colonel in the Second Creek War, the final action that cemented Muskogee land loss in Alabama.2 Baylor University also acknowledges John R. Baylor, R.E.B.’s nephew, as an early contributor to the college.
-John R. Baylor, whom Baylor memorializes as an “Indian fighter” and man who led an adventurous life,3 was the editor of the white supremacist newspaper The White Man and organized lynch mobs against the Brazos Reservation in North Texas.
+John R. Baylor, whom Baylor portrays as an “Indian fighter” and man who led an adventurous life,3 was the editor of the white supremacist newspaper The White Man and organized lynch mobs against the Brazos Reservation in North Texas.
 This lasted until the residents were forced to flee for their lives across the Red River.4

 Later on, John R. Baylor was further distinguished as Governor of the Confederate Arizona Territory, where he issued orders to exterminate the Apaches living within the territory: